 Sean Murray can identify.
 The veteran Ontario musician has also devoted a vast portion of his life to the all-consuming pursuit of a distant, seemingly unreachable goal: The completion of his magnum opus Butterfly Tongue Revisited, a long-gestating labour of love whose arrival also heralds the birth of his new alternative indie-rock project Reay (pronounced Ray, after his grandmother's maiden name).

 "This has been a project of perseverance," the singer-songwriter, multi-instrumentalist and producer understates.
-"It's been in the works for close to 15 years.
+"It's been in the works for years.
 Right from the beginning, I knew these songs were special.
 And since then, I have put so much time and effort and sweat into finishing them.
 It's been weighing on my shoulders for so long.
 There have been so many times I wanted to give up, but my soul would never have rested.
 I could never have gone to my grave without putting out these songs.
 It would have been the biggest regret of my life.
 So I just kept coming back to it whenever I had the chance — and now it's finally finished.
 And it's the most soul-cleansing experience of my life."

 It's also a listening experience you are unlikely to forget anytime soon.
 Unlike the insubstantial bits and bytes of automated musical fluff that stream into your playlist one day and vanish without a trace the next, Butterfly Tongue Revisited is music that grabs you instantly and holds fast.
 It's an album in the organic, old-school sense: Expertly and artfully crafted, carefully arranged and thoughtfully sequenced to deliver a moving musical experience that is simultaneously transcendent and transfixing, timely yet timeless, familiar yet fundamentally unique.
 There are sonic, stylistic and songwriting elements of everyone from Pink Floyd to The Verve, Death Cab For Cutie to War on Drugs — all topped with Murray's soulfully raspy pipes and poetic lyrics, and filtered through an adventurously stylish, multi-layered production sensibility reminiscent of Canadian legend Daniel Lanois' groundbreaking work with the likes of U2.